Maitté Zamorano

 Maitté Miozotty Zamorano Cardona (born 6 January 1981) is a Bolivian footballer who plays as a forward for Deportivo ITA and the Bolivia women's national team.
-She is also a former athlete, who has appeared in three South American Championships in Athletics editions (2006, 2007 and 2009) and two Bolivarian Games editions (2005 and 2009).
+She is also a former athlete, who has appeared in three editions of South American Championships in Athletics (2006, 2007 and 2009) and two editions of Bolivarian Games (2005 and 2009).

 Early life

 Zamorano hails from the Santa Cruz Department.

 International career

 Zamorano played for Bolivia at senior level in three Copa América Femenina editions (2003, 2006 and 2018).